 ListPayments endpoints take optional

 location_id parameters.
-When those parameter values are omitted, Square uses the seller default location ID.
+When those parameter values are omitted, Square uses the seller's default location ID.

 CreatePayment endpoint request has an optional